AbdallaElgali/StudentPrediction/README.md

  - student-mat.csv: The dataset containing student information, including grades, study time, absences, and failures.
  - studentmodel.pickle: A serialized version of the trained linear regression model.

-## Installation

-1. Clone the project repository from GitHub:

-git clone <repository-url>

-2. Install the required libraries by running the following command:

-pip install -r requirements.txt

 ## Usage